-Courier service is available upon request and payment of courier charges.
-Please confirm the charges at the time of making payment.
-The University DOES NOT take responsibility for delivery of the mail.
-In case of courier, only the tracking number will be provided upon its receipt from the respective courier company.
+Courier service is available upon request and payment of the courier charges.
+Please confirm the charges at the time of making your request.

+The Student Records Office cannot take responsibility for the delivery of the mail.
+Where a courier service is used, the tracking number will be provided upon receipt of the same from the courier company.